 Inflatable Stand Up Paddle Boards

-Inflatable stand up paddle boards are all the rage right now.
+Inflatable paddle boards are all the rage right now.
 Born in 2014, inflatable SUPs have become a staple in the stand up paddle board world.
 Many people are upgrading from traditional hard paddle boards (aka epoxy) to inflatables because of the several benefits they offer.
 Also, many people who have hard paddle boards are adding an inflatable SUP to their quiver to help fill in the gaps of what their epoxy SUP cannot provide.
 There is a big difference between inflatables and epoxy paddle boards, but they are both great options.

 Today, we’re going to discuss everything you need to know about inflatable paddle boards and all the reasons why they are great stand up paddle boards.
 This ultimate guide will include: